LaunchCodeEducation/linux/content/configurations/ubuntu/user-login/index.md

 ![user-login-password](pictures/user-login-password.png?classes=border)

+Hit the `enter` key to continue after inputting your password.

 ## Optional Settings

 You will now be prompted with some first time start up optional settings.
 You will have to click past these options since it is the first time you have logged in.

+![first-time-login](pictures/first-time-login.png?classes=border)

 Click the `Skip` button.

-![first-time-login](pictures/first-time-login.png?classes=border)

 ## Livepatch

+![click-through-1](pictures/click-through-1.png?classes=border)

 Click `Next`

-![click-through-1](pictures/click-through-1.png?classes=border)

 ## Help improve Ubuntu

+![click-through-2](pictures/click-through-2.png?classes=border)

 Click `Next`

-![click-through-2](pictures/click-through-2.png?classes=border)

 ## Privacy

+![click-through-3](pictures/click-through-3.png?classes=border)

 Click `Next`

-![click-through-3](pictures/click-through-3.png?classes=border)

 ## You're ready to go!

+![click-through-4](pictures/click-through-4.png?classes=border)

 And lastly click `Done`

-![click-through-4](pictures/click-through-4.png?classes=border)

 ## Software Update

 You will most likely receive a notification at this point that there is updated software available.
-Best practice is to update your operating system whenever their is a new version available.
-You can click the `Install Now` button in order to install the updated software.
+This is the package manager informing you that there are newer versions of the packages available that you currently have installed.

+{{% notice note %}}
+It is normally a best practice to update your operating system whenever new package versions are available.
+However one of the early sections of this book is learning about and using the package manager.
+We will complete the step of updating our software at that point in time.
+Please select **Remind Me Later** to skip this step for now.
+No problem if you accidentally select **Install Now**, it will simply change some of the output you see during the Package Manger lessons, but will not impact your ability to work through this course.
+{{% /notice %}}

+Select **Reminder Me Later** as we will complete updates in a later lesson.

 ![software-updater](pictures/software-updater.png?classes=border)